diogolmenezes/Faker/README.md

 ## Creating fake objects using custom factory

-You can create objects using custom default schema, and all you need is implement IFaker<T> interface.
+You can create objects using custom default schema, and all you need to do is implement IFaker<T> interface.

 ```c#
 public class User : IFaker<User>